-- 1. The library provides live online reference services. - 2.
-The library offers a dynamic database-supported web site, managed by the library.
+- 1. The library provides the community with real-time, electronic communication options. - 2.
+The library offers a database-supported web site, managed by the library.
 Examples of information to include are a database driven community calendar, a meeting room sign-up form, and online registrations for programs and/or library cards. - 3.
 The library provides online reference tools in addition to Michigan eLibrary resources. - 4.
-The library offers mobile access to the library's catalog and public web site. - 5.
-The public can access the Online Public Access Catalog (OPAC) within 2 minutes while in the library. - 6.
+The library offers mobile access to the library's catalog and public web site.

+- 5. The public can access the Online Public Access Catalog (OPAC) within 2 minutes while in the library - 6.
 The library provides 3 methods of adaptive technology for use by disabled patrons in the library.
 [See Adaptive Technologies in Appendix E for a list of various adaptive technologies.] - 7.
 The library provides patrons the ability to create digital content by supplying patrons with photo editing software, video/audio recording and editing software and web development software in at least one outlet.